₿₿₿Bitcoin Horizon

 Why Do Market Cycles Exist?

-Bitcoin's market cycles are fundamentally driven by the global liquidity cycle and broader business cycle.
-When central banks expand money supply (M2) and lower interest rates, excess liquidity flows into risk assets including Bitcoin.
+Bitcoin's market cycles are fundamentally driven by monetary policy and broader market sentiment.
+When central banks lower interest rates, excess liquidity flows into risk assets including Bitcoin.
 Conversely, when liquidity contracts during tightening cycles, risk assets suffer.

 The ~4-year halving schedule often coincides with these liquidity cycles, amplifying the effect.
-Bull markets typically begin when the ISM PMI is recovering from contraction (sub-50) and central banks are easing.
-Tops form when liquidity is abundant, the economy is overheating, and central banks begin tightening.
+Bull markets typically begin during periods of monetary easing.
+Tops form when sentiment is euphoric and conditions begin tightening.
 Understanding this macro backdrop - not just the halving - is key to timing Bitcoin cycles.

 Understanding the Indicators